-Please see the latest progress on the Flood Action Plan here.
+Please see the latest progress on the Flood Action Plan online here or as a PDF here.

 You can read information about Flood Schemes at Beer Wall and Muchelney here.

 The Environment Agency’s initial dredging of an 8km section of the rivers Parrett and Tone started at the end of March.
 You can read the latest EA update on the dredging here.

 Information about Road Closure Gates can be found here.

 The former Environment Secretary, Owen Paterson asked for a single, overarching plan that will guide water and land management policies and investment on Somerset’s Levels and Moors for the next twenty years.
 The Flood Action Plan (FAP) was produced by a range of organisations, with the involvement of the community and was co-ordinated by Somerset County Council.